SAD and Light Therapy Information

 Other common symptoms of SAD include oversleeping, extreme fatigue, increased appetite with carbohydrate craving, overeating, and weight gain.
 With more severe episodes, people may have suicidal thoughts.

 The good news is that there are many effective treatments for SAD, including light therapy, a safe and easy-to-use medical treatment.
+Light therapy is now also demonstrated to be effective for nonseasonal depression (major depressive disorder) and bipolar depression.

 The SAD and Light Therapy Information site is funded entirely by the Mood Disorders Centre.
 We do not receive commercial funding for this website or post commercial advertising.